SoMa-Project/ec_grasp_planner/README.md

 <img src="docs/example1_graph.png" alt="Graph" width="250" /> <img src="docs/example1_grasp.png" alt="Grasp" width="250" />

 ### Planning Based on Continuous RGB-D Input   <a name="example2"></a>
+This example was tested with ros indigo under Ubuntu 14.04.5

 This example shows how to use the planner with an RGB-Depth sensor like Kinect or Asus Xtion.
 It uses the camera drivers provided in ROS: